What Is Binge Eating Disorder?

 12+ months

 Long-term maintenance.
 Periodic booster sessions.
-Relapse monitoring.
+Monitor for relapse.

 Acupuncture as Treatment